-Commented [CL(1]: The answer is not about a plan.
-How about "What is the rationale to convert ..." or "What is NIST understanding to convert ..."?
+Commented [Office3]: I would make this its own sentence.
+Something like "Hybrid modes may be an initial step for the migration to post-quantum primitives."
 Similarly, NIST's definition of s bits of classical security is "as hard to break as a block cipher with an s bit key, assuming quantum computers are not available."
 This suggests that classical security should be estimated as the minimum value of log(depthspace) plus a constant, over all classical attack algorithms.